Tregeagle Fine Art

 30.6 cm x 40.5 cm

-A charming and accomplished impressionistic depiction of a fly fisherman beneath a birch tree, casting with his rod into the shallow, fast flowing river.
+A charming and accomplished impressionistic depiction of a fly fisherman casting with his rod into the shallow, fast flowing river beneath a birch tree.
+Probably a scene in the west of Scotland.

 Eve Baker (née Hirst) studied painting at the Royal College of Art under Sir William Rothenstein.
 She married the painter, ceramicist and sculptor Robert Baker (1909-1992), who became Professor of Ceramics at the Royal Collage of Art, Director of the Stoke-on-Trent College of Art and later Chief Designer and Art Director at the Royal Worcester Porcelain Company.